Parking system FAQs

 How can I pay?

-The new machines take credit card and debit card payments and approximately half of the new machines also take coins.
+The machines take credit card and debit card payments and approximately half of the machines also take coins.
 On one side of the street there will be a machine that doesn't accept coins and on the other side there will be one that does accept coins.
 Machines that accept coins have a red band around their tops that reads 'Coins or Card'.

 Alternatively, you can use the mobile parking app, PrestoPark, to pay for parking.
 Learn more about the app on i-Park's website here.